zhxl0903/CSCD94_VESPCN/README.md

 ### Prerequisites:

-Python 3.6 with Tensorflow 1.6
+Python 3.6 with Tensorflow 1.6 or 1.7

 #### Required Python Packages: